jfdl/JfdlFormBundle/Resources/doc/index.md

 - `placeholder`: Default text to display (Default : Choose an option)
 - `route`: Route select2 have to send datas request (Default: null)
-- `quietMillis`: Delay before select2 will send an ajax request (Default: 300 ms)
+- `delay`: Delay before select2 will send an ajax request (Default: 300 ms)
 - `jsonText`: json response should be like this [{'id':1, 'text':MyFirstValue}] but you may want to change de text key with this value (Default: null)
 - `minimumInputLength`: Minimum input length before ajax call (Default: 3)